AsohLove/Technical-documentation/README.md

 ## Installation
 To run the HTML file, you can do the following;
-- Get a local copy of this project either by cloning this [repository](git@github.com:AsohLove/Technical-documentation.git) on the terminal/command line or *Download ZIP* manually from the GitHub repository on the web.
+- Get a local copy of this project either by cloning this [repository](git@github.com:AsohLove/Technical-documentation.git) on the terminal/command-line or *Download ZIP* manually from the GitHub repository on the web.
 - Navigate to the repository directory(using cd) or unzipped the manually downloaded repository
 - Locate the HTML file(index.html)
 - Double-click the HTML file to open it on your default browser or install and run it with a built-in server in your **IDE such as the Live Server extension in VS Code.**